zowe/zowe-cli-db2-plugin/README.md

     **Note:** When you update `package.json` to include new dependencies, or when you pull changes that affect `package.json`, issue the `npm update` command to download the dependencies.

-## Install the Zowe CLI Plug-in for Db2
+## Install the IBM® Db2® Plug-in for Zowe CLI
 **Follow these steps:**

 1. Meet the prerequisites.
 2. Install the plug-in:
     ```
-    zowe plugins install @zowe/db2@latest
+    zowe plugins install @zowe/db2-for-zowe-cli
     ```

     **Note**: The `latest` npm tag installs a version of the product that is intended for public consumption.
 You can use different npm tags to install other versions of the product.
-For example, you can install with the `@daily` tag to try new features that have not been fully validated.
-For more information about tag usage, see [NPM Tag Names](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md#npm-tag-names).
+See [NPM Tag Names](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md#npm-tag-names).

 3. (Optional) Verify the installation:
     ```
-    zowe plugins validate @zowe/db2
+    zowe plugins validate @zowe/db2-for-zowe-cli
     ```
     When you install the plug-in successfully, the following message displays:
     ```